j-euler/adaq-doc/docs/source/installation.rst

 **Configure httk**

-*httk* uses other softwares to find symmetry and show crystal structures:
+*httk* uses other software to find symmetry and show crystal structures:

 * isotropy (required for ADAQ)
 * jmol (optional but recommended)

-Place the isotropy files where you want and edit *isotropy/findsym* to find the absoulute path:
+Place the isotropy files where you want and edit *isotropy/findsym* to find the absolute path:

 .. code-block:: console